Alex-Wilson/resume-webserver/src/views/markdown/deployment-guide.md

 | **Blue Team** | Defensive operators who monitor, protect, and respond to threats in real time. |
 | **Purple Team** | A cooperative function that facilitates communication and shared learning between red and blue teams, helping improve defenses based on offensive insights. |

-Cybersecurity practices can also be categorized by **when** in the attack timeline they operate:
+Cybersecurity practices can also be categorized by **when** in the attack timeline they operate also known as what **response phase** they operate in:

 | Response Phase | Timing     | Focus |
 |----------------|------------|-------|